-The Black Belt Community Foundation (BBCF) invites groups and organizations based in and serving Alabama’s Black Belt to apply for one-year grants for community-led activities around the 12-county Black Belt region.
-Grants will be awarded in the range of $500 to $3,000.
-The Black Belt Community Foundation has a total funding pool of $100,000 available for grants for the current round.
+The Black Belt Community Foundation (BBCF) invites groups and organizations in and serving Alabama’s Black Belt Region to apply for one-year grants for community-led activities.

-The Board of Directors will announce the 2012 Community Grant Awards in September.
+Our Board of Directors will announce the Community Grant Awards each year.

 Headquartered in Selma, Alabama, the BBCF seeks to support community efforts that contribute to the strength, innovation, and success of Black Belt citizens and communities.
 BBCF’s mission is to forge a collective stream of giving from the community and other sources so we, the people of the Black Belt, can enhance our continuing efforts to lift ourselves by taking what we have to make what we need.